AnastasiaEvgenia/restaurant-reviews-app-stage-1/README.md

 4. When you have a server up and running, open your browser and visit the site: `http://localhost:8000`.

+5. App is currently running on Github Pages.
+Change comments in index.html, restaurant.html and dbhelper.js to run localy.

 ## Dependencies

 The starter code for this project is based on the Udacity repository